omaraboelfadl/COE49413-S25-Group-1/README.md

 1. **Clone this repository**
 Using Git: git clone https://github.com/omaraboelfadl/COE49413-S25-Group-1.git or alternatively, use GitHub Desktop...
+✅ No need to modify any data paths – everything is pre-configured to run as-is.

 3. **Navigate to the project directory**